Contact us now to learn more about our scholarships and installment plans.

 Health Insurance

-BC’s Medical Services Plan (MSP) – International students studying in British Columbia for more than six months are required to enroll in MSP, which provides access to essential healthcare services, including doctor visits, hospital stays, and emergency care.
-You can learn more about it and apply on the official MSP website.
+If you are studying in British Columbia for more than six months, you are required to register for the BC Medical Services Plan (MSP).
+MSP gives you access to essential healthcare, including doctor visits, hospital care, and emergency services.
+You can find details and apply through the official MSP Website.

-Private Health Insurance – Since MSP enrollment has a three-month waiting period, students should obtain private health insurance to cover medical needs during this time.
-At Excel Career College, we have partnered with StudyInsured, a trusted international student health insurance provider, to offer affordable and comprehensive coverage.
-To learn more visit our Medical Insurance Page.
+Because MSP has a three-month waiting period, international students should also arrange private health insurance to cover medical expenses during this time.
+At Excel Career College, we work with StudyInsured, a trusted provider that offers affordable and comprehensive insurance plans for students.
+Learn more on our Medical Insurance Page.

 Mental Health

-Here2Talk – A free, 24/7 mental health support service for students in British Columbia, offering confidential counseling via phone, online chat, or mobile app.
+Here2Talk – A 24/7 support service for students, offering free counseling through phone, online chat, or mobile app.
 Visit Here2Talk.

-BC Mental Health Support Line – Provides crisis support and mental health information.
-Call 310-6789 (no area code needed) for free support anywhere in BC.
+BC Mental Health Support Line – Provides mental health information and crisis support.
+Call 310-6789 (no area code required) for help anywhere in BC.

 Career Development